jwestrom/twitch-giveaway-chatbot/README.md

 !bump @user n
   [only admin]
-  increases a users luck by n
+  increases a users luck by n times the standard luck increase (see settings.ini)

 !ignorelist
   [admin only]